hutualive/debian/README.md

 //caution: check carefully your device file name, here for my case is /dev/sdb for my usb sd card reader.

-//ps: now I still do not figure out a cloud storage service to upload my 1GB sd-dk1.img/sd-dk2.img file for you to download and try immediately.

 # introduction
 unlike your favorite raspberry pi board, st choose to use GPT(GUID partition table)as partition/boot mechanisim. the rom bootloader inside the SoC will look for the partition name fsbl1 for first stage bootloader. if failed, will look for fsbl2 as backup. st choose to use arm tf-a for fsbl1 and fsbl2. first stage bootloader will load second stage loader(ssbl), here is u-boot which is popular in embedded world. then second stage bootloader will load linux kernel and device tree blob. with these SoC/board specifi infrastructures put in place, you can bootstrap debian 10 as your root filesystem.